eegli/tinyparse/docs/reference/error-handling.md

 # Error Handling

-If the parser encounters an _invalid value_, i.e., something that is _not_ of type `string | number | boolean`, it throws an error with a reason.
+If the parser encounters an _invalid value_, i.e., something that is _not_ of type `Value` `(string | number | boolean)`, it throws an error with a reason.
 Similarly, a `ValidationError` is thrown for _missing required arguments_.
 You can use it to inspect what has gone wrong.

 ## Examples